Bill374/2000-sail-polars/Installation/README.md

 Much of the behaviour of the installer is driven by the various sections of `install.cfg`.
 This file can be edited to modify the installer behaviour without the need for code changes.

+#### [DEFAULT]
+In most cases this is the only part of `install.cfg` that you will need to edit.
+There are some values in this section that are installation specific.

 #### [FILES]
 Three options *core*, *test*, *executables*
 * _core_ lists the files that are required for the logger and analyser to function.